+Common Shares Beneficially

+Owned, or Controlled or Percentage of Issued

+Directed, and Outstanding

-Name Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly 1 Percentage of Issued and Outstanding Common Shares CN Pension Trust Funds (the pension funds for employees of Canadian National Railway Company) 25,082,464 2 16.65%
+Name Directly or Indirectly 1 Common Shares

+CN Pension Trust Funds (the pension funds for employees of Canadian National Railway Company) 25,104,4642 16.66%

-^{1.} The information as to Common Shares beneficially owned, or controlled or directed, directly or indirectly, not being within the knowledge of Freehold, has been derived from sources available to Freehold.
+- The information as to Common Shares beneficially owned, or controlled or directly, directly or indirectly, not being within the knowledge of Freehold. has been derived from sources available to Freehold. - Includes 6,478,157 Common Shares held indirectly.